 "The Work of Christmas," by Howard Thurman

-Howard Thurman’s poem, “The Work of Christmas” provides a vision of a society informed by Jesus’s parable of the Sheep and Goats in the Gospel of Matthew and the biblical principle of hospitality:
+Howard Thurman’s poem, “The Work of Christmas” is my favorite Christmas poem, and I post it every year.
+It provides a vision of a society informed by Jesus’s parable of the Sheep and Goats in the Gospel of Matthew and the biblical principle of hospitality:

 When the song of the angels is stilled,